SreejaBethu/Forecasting-Weather/README.md

 License

 1) **Features**
-Fetches weather data from OpenWeatherMap API
+    **Weather Data Retrieval:** Retrieves historical weather data from the OpenWeatherMap API **Temperature Conversion:** Converts temperature data from Celsius to Fahrenheit for ease of understanding **Random Forest Regressor:** Trains a Random Forest Regressor model on historical weather data to predict future temperatures
-Converts temperature from Kelvin to Celsius and then to Fahrenheit Uses Random Forest Regressor for forecasting temperatures Visualizes actual vs predicted temperatures
+    **Visualization:** Provides visualizations to compare actual vs predicted temperatures, allowing for model evaluation and improvement

 2) **Installation**
 Prerequisites